Bound states in the continuum induced via local symmetries in complex structures: Experimental Implementation

-We have also confirmed experimentally the appearance of a cascade of bound states at predetermined $k$-values which are multiples of a ``fundamental'' BIC frequency and distinguish our approach from accidental BICs.
-To demonstrate this feature, we report in Fig.~\ref{fig:Tfmultiple} the transmittance versus frequency and $\delta$ in different frequency regions where we expect the BIC to occur, i.e., $f=3.35-3.55$\,GHz, and $f=4.24-4.44$\,GHz.
-The same behavior as the one found for the BIC presented in Fig.~\ref{fig:TandRat1.7GHz} is observed here as well.
+We have also confirmed experimentally the appearance of a cascade of bound states at predetermined $k$-values which are multiples of a ``fundamental'' BIC frequency.
+To demonstrate this feature we report as examples in Fig.~\ref{fig:Tfmultiple} the transmittance versus frequency and $\delta$ in the frequency regions where we expect the fourth and fifth BIC to occur, i.e., $f$=3.35-3.55\,GHz, and $f$=4.24-4.44\,GHz.
+The same behavior as found for the BIC presented in Fig.~\ref{fig:TandRat1.7GHz} is observed here as well.
 Namely, we observe the appearance and disappearance of a quasi-BIC mode as $\delta$ varies, signifying the formation of BICs at $\delta=0$.
+While theoretically infinitely many BICs would occur for increasing frequency the number of experimentally observable states is limited by the frequency range of our network analyzer.
+Besides the three BICs shown in Figs.~\ref{fig:TandRat1.7GHz} and \ref{fig:Tfmultiple}, there are two other BIC modes that are part of the BIC ladder in the frequency range of investigation.
+The corresponding data are shown in Fig.~\ref{fig:BICladder} in the Appendix~\ref{app:ExpDemBICLadder}.